 If you’ve misplaced the paper copy of your Notice of Assessment that was mailed to you, there are two easy ways to get a replacement copy:

-- Use MyCRA, the CRA’s mobile application, to view assessment and reassessment notices issued after February 9th, 2015.
+- Use MyCRA, the CRA’s mobile application, to view assessment and reassessment notices issued after February 9, 2015.

 If you recently filed your tax return, you might not see your current year Notice of Assessment when you sign in to your CRA My Account or MyCRA.
-It can take up to two weeks for the CRA to assess your return if you submitted to CRA’s NETFILE service and anywhere from 4 to 6 weeks if you printed and mailed your return.
+It can take up to two weeks for the CRA to assess your return if you submitted it to CRA’s NETFILE service, and anywhere from 4 to 6 weeks if you printed and mailed your return.